newaperio/github-labels/README.md

 # NewAperio GitHub Labels

-This repo contains JSON files that describe the way we set up GitHub labels for our projects at [NewAperio](https://newaperio.com).
+This repo describes the way we set up GitHub labels for our projects at [NewAperio](https://newaperio.com).
 These are the labels we use with [Custodian](https://github.com/newaperio/custodian), our GitHub bot.
 The JSON files are designed to be used with [git-labelmaker](https://github.com/himynameisdave/git-labelmaker).

 ## Usage

+*Note:* This step is only necessary if it's a repo *not* under our organization.
+The repos in our organization get these labels by default.

 In a new repo, you probably want to first delete GitHub's default labels: